Monday, September 12, 2011

-When people look back ar the 1981-82 Edmonton Oilers, it usually surrounds one of two things.
+When people look back at the 1981-82 Edmonton Oilers, it usually surrounds one of two things.
 Wayne Gretzky and his staggering 92 goal, 212 point campaign, which included his historical march to 50 goals in 39 games, or the team's poor performance in the playoffs against the Los Angeles Kings...most notably the famous collapse in Game Three, that will forever be known as the "Miracle on Manchester".

 While no one would ever debate the magnitude of those two moments and their place in the history of the game, there was another franchise changing moment that occurred during that historic season.
-In a year that was filled with many highs and one very low moment for the young Edmonton Oilers, a key ingredient to the their future success arrived in town, a young netminder by the name of Grant Fuhr.
+In a year that was filled with many highs and one very low moment for the young Oilers, a key ingredient to their future success arrived in town, a young netminder by the name of Grant Fuhr.

 In a somewhat surprising move, the Oilers selected Fuhr with the eighth overall pick in the 1981 Entry Draft and just ahead of the New York Rangers, who thought very highly of the Victoria Cougars goaltender.
-Edmonton were coming off a stunning upset of the Montreal Canadiens in the first round of the playoffs and were backstopped by young rookie netminder Andy Moog.
+Edmonton was coming off a stunning upset of the Montreal Canadiens in the first round of the playoffs and were backstopped by young rookie netminder Andy Moog.

 Heading into his first NHL training camp, Fuhr would have to battle both Moog and NHL veteran Ron Low, to earn a spot with the big club.
 Edmonton decided to start the season with all three on their roster but that scenario would not last long.
-After handing Moog starts in four of their six games, with Fuhr and Low splitting the other two, the organization decided to send last year's playoff hero back to Wichita and run with the kid and the grizzled vet as a tandem. .
+After handing Moog starts in four of their six games, with Fuhr and Low splitting the other two, the organization decided to send last year's playoff hero back to Wichita and run with the kid and the grizzled vet as a tandem.

 After losing his NHL debut by a score of 4-2, to the Winnipeg Jets on October 14th, Fuhr would not lose another game until January 16th.
 The Spruce Grove native went twenty-three straight games without a loss and ended up compiling a stunning 28-5-14 record on the season and an impressive 3.31 GAA, putting him in the top five in the league.

-Fuhr allowed his teammates to not only play but also develop, their wide open style of play...without fear of what might happen in their own end of the ice.
+Fuhr allowed his teammates to not only play but also develop, their wide-open style of play...without fear of what might happen in their own end of the ice.
 He came up huge time and time again and showed the ability to make the big save when his team needed it most, which was a trait he had throughout his Hall of Fame career.
 Be it making saves in the first to keep the team in games or late in the third to preserve a victory, Grant always found a way shut the door.